 Intermittent (or interval) fasting has recently attracted a lot of public interest.
 Regular eating patterns are interrupted by recurring periods of fasting.
 The aim of intermittent fasting is long-term weight regulation.

-There are various ways to fast intermittently.
 One method is the 5:2 diet.
 This involves eating normally for 5 days then reducing calorie intake to around a quarter of the usual amount for 2 days.
 For most people, this equates to around 500 kcal of energy.
+During the 5 days you should follow the tips for a balanced diet.

 Another type of intermittent fasting is the 16:8 method.
 This involves restricting eating to an 8-hour window then going without solid food and beverages with calories for 16 hours.
+If you eat your dinner at 7 pm, you should plan to eat your next meal after 11 am.
 Normal food consumption can be resumed on the weekend or the 16:8 pattern can be continued.

 Dinner cancelling is also regarded as a type of intermittent fasting.
 This involves not eating dinner on certain days, leading to a period of about 14 hours of fasting.